epw/consensus/consensus.md

 #### Frame a scene and make a soft move

 Now, you have seen all of the pieces you have to work with.
 Fairly abstractly, there are the Mages with their hopes and desires, and the Forces relevant to their world.
-More urgently, there are Foreshadows, Anchors, and other Status Tracks that are demanding attention, and you may have already been told to make moves.
+More urgently, there are Portents, Anchors, and other Status Tracks that are demanding attention, and you may have already been told to make moves.
 Now, frame a scene according to the rules below, and open the action with a soft move, to require a response, and you're off.

 ### Scene Framing and Spotlight